- Written by Marilee Hill, MA Hill

 To effect a 1031 exchange your client must exchange for a Like-Kind property.
 In 1991, the IRS clarified what Like-Kind is.
 Your client can exchange any real estate investment for any other type of real estate investment.
 To state the extremes, vacant land can be exchanged for a high rise office building and vice versa.
 To complete the exchange he must never touch any of the cash held by the Qualified Intermediary and in settling on his identified property he must receive a deed in fee simple.

 An often overlooked candidate for a 1031 exchange is the small business owner selling a business that owns substantial real estate.
 Sam and Jenny Jones over 24 years have built up an antique concession business.
 They plan to sell their business and use the proceeds for retirement income.
 The building and grounds in which the concessions operate are the business's main asset.
 They sell for $2,000,000.
-With a 1031 exchange Sam and Jenny can have more fun in their retirement by receiving income from the reinvested $2,000,000 instead of the $1,476,000 left over to invest after paying the tax due from an outright sale.
+With a 1031 exchange Sam and Jenny can strive to have more fun in their retirement by potentially receiving income from the reinvested $2,000,000 instead of the $1,476,000 left over to invest after paying the tax due from an outright sale.

 Others in this overlooked category are garden centers owners, businesses with warehouses, businesses run out of commercial townhouses and, of course, the family farmer.
 To determine what amount of the sale the farmer can exchange he has an appraiser determine the value of the family home and surrounding yard and subtracts that value from the sale price.